-The manner of payment of such severance pay shall be made in three consecutive annual payments of ten thousand dollars (\$10,000) each.
-The annual payments shall be made in February of each year.
-The first payment shall be made during the month of February in the year following the year in which the employee separates his/her employment.
+Employees who qualify for severance payment under Article 16 (\$30,000), shall have their entire payment made during the month of February in the year following the year in which the employee separates his/her employment.

-- 16.4 For the purpose of this severance program, a death of an employee shall be considered as separation of employment, and if the employee would have met all of the requirements set forth above at the time of his/her death, payment of the severance pay may be made to the employee's estate or spouse. - 16.5 For the purpose of this severance program, a transfer from the City of Saint Paul employment to Independent School District No. 625 employment is not considered a separation of employment, and such transferee shall not be eligible for the City severance program. - 16.6 The manner of payment of such severance pay shall be made in accordance with the provisions of City Ordinance No. 11490. - 16.7 The manner of payment of severance in amounts of ten thousand dollars (\$10,000) or less shall be made in accordance with the provisions of City Ordinance No. 11490. - 16.8 For any employee who is eligible to receive severance from the City under this Article, the City will contribute the full amount of their severance payment to a post-employment health plan pursuant to the Memorandum of Understanding between the parties dated March 12, 2003.
+- 16.4 For the purpose of this severance program, a death of an employee shall be considered as separation of employment, and if the employee would have met all of the requirements set forth above at the time of his/her death, payment of the severance pay may be made to the employee's estate or spouse. - 16.5 For the purpose of this severance program, a transfer from the City of Saint Paul employment to Independent School District No. 625 employment is not considered a separation of employment, and such transferee shall not be eligible for the City severance program. - 16.6 The manner of payment of such severance pay shall be made in accordance with the provisions of City Ordinance No. 11490. - 16.7 The manner of payment of severance in amounts of ten thousand dollars (\$10,000) or less shall be made in accordance with the provisions of City Ordinance No. 11490. - 16.8 For any employee who is eligible to receive severance from the City under this Article, the City will contribute the full amount of their severance payment to a post-employment health plan pursuant to the Memorandum of Understanding between the parties dated March 12, 2003. - 16.9 Upon retirement, those employees who were assigned to 40-hour per week shifts shall have their sick leave balances multiplied by 1.4 in order to determine their eligibility for severance based on the thresholds above. - 16.10 Sick leave requirements will be reduced 2% for each full year of City Service served under the Non-represented benefit package and pro-rated for partial years.